rawliving-germany/rawgento_models/README.md

     $ bundle install

+2. Add the db-specific tasks to your Rakefile.

     # Rakefile
     RawgentoModels.load_tasks

-2. Setup your databse
+3. Configure your database

     # db/config.yml as in a vanilla rails
       adapter: ...
       host: ...
       #...

+4. Setup your database

     # TODO this does not yet work
     rake db:migrate

-3. Use Models from your application
+5. Use Models in your application

     # yourapp.rb
     require 'rawgento_models'

     RawgentoModels.establish_connection
+    # Or specify your configuration file
     #RawgentoModels.establish_connection("alternative-config-file.yml")

     RawgentoModels::LocalProducts.all